 What Is The Proper First Aid For Wolf Spider Bites?

-Once bitten, proper first aid is necessary to avoid further complications and lessen discomfort.
+Once bitten, proper first aid is necessary to avoid further complications such as allergic reactions and lessen discomfort.

 5 Steps for Treatment